bartfeenstra/betty/README.md

 - [License](#license)

 ## Features

-Betty generates generates a [static site](https://en.wikipedia.org/wiki/Static_web_page) from your genealogy records.
+Betty generates [static sites](https://en.wikipedia.org/wiki/Static_web_page) from your genealogy records.
 This means that once your site has been generated, you will not need any special software to publish it.
 It's **fast and secure**.

 - Builds pages for people, places, events, and media.
 - Renders interactive maps.
 - Fully multilingual: localize the site to one or more languages of your choice.